I am a Digital Nomad – Where should I set up a company?

 - Americans – shit is complicated.
 Talk to a lawyer.
 Everyone else, You probably need a low tax residency to make full use of an offshore company, although some expats are relieved of prior tax burdens in other ways.

-- A more complex onshore/offshore corporate structure helps eliminate any “gray areas”, establish residency, and provide additional incentives for the owners.
+- A more complex onshore/offshore corporate structure helps eliminate any “grey areas”, establish residency, and provide additional incentives for the owners.
 If your business can support, this might be worth exploring.
-If you’d like to set up a call to talk about your unique situation, please click here.
+If you’d like to set up a call to talk about your unique situation, contact us or check how we can help you.